 Located in the lower level of the library

-Child-friendly furnishings and other decor assure children that this is their special area of the library which includes an interactive play wall, story room and computers with age appropriate games and other learning resources.
-There is a wealth of information and entertainment for children in the collection of books, audio books, music CDs, DVDs, magazines, and programs designed to engage children and to encourage the love of reading.
+Child-friendly furnishings and other decor assure children that this is their special library area, which includes a story room and computers with age-appropriate games and other learning resources.
+There is a wealth of information and entertainment for children in the collection of books, audiobooks, music CDs, DVDs, and programs designed to engage children and encourage the love of reading.

 In the children’s area, visitors will find books for every age and interest, from toddler to upper elementary grades, fiction and non-fiction.